ces0157/Flight_software_blue/README.md

 7. Now you can operate within GDB and test the code (our current test code is in main function.
 In the documentation section of this repository, there is a more detailed description on testing your code.

 ## Modifying and Building
-Like I said before.
-The best way to make changes to the code is to use the "vitis_export_arhive.ide.zip", the platform code provided in the github is nothing more than a quick way to look at current code sturucutre.
+The best and easisest way to make changes to the code is to use the "vitis_export_arhive.ide.zip"
 1. Once you have this file downloaded, open Vits Classic 2023.2
 2. Once this is open select a workspace for your new project
 3. Go to File -> import -> Vitis project exported zip file